-Through compelling reminiscences of his grandfather's life in America and Japan, Allen Say gives us a poignant acount of a family's unique cross-cultural experience.
+From the book flap: Through compelling reminiscences of his grandfather's life in America and Japan, Allen Say gives us a poignant account of a family's unique cross-cultural experience.
 He warmly conveys his own love for his two countries, and the strong and constant desire to be in both places at once.

 Author: Allen Say

 The author is also the illustrator.

 Visit each topic page for downloads, lessons, etc. specific to that topic.